Pathoschild/smapi-mod-dump/source/NPC Adventures/README.md

 - Harvey (doctor)

 For NPCs listed above we're missing companion dialogues.
 You can help us and you can create it.
 How?
 Fork this repo and see [Dialogue wiki](https://github.com/purrplingcat/PurrplingMod/wiki/Dialogues).
 You can get inspiration [from code](https://github.com/purrplingcat/PurrplingMod/tree/master/PurrplingMod/assets/Dialogue).
 Are you created dialogues?
 Just send us a PR.

+## Custom NPCs

+You can add your custom NPC as companion to this mod via content pack.
+See [documentation](https://github.com/purrplingcat/PurrplingMod/wiki/Content-packs)

 ## Compatibility